I'd been a life coach helping women fulfill their entrepreneurial

 Having self care strategies in place will dramatically

-impact the success of your vision.
+impact the success of your results.

 Someone to hold you accountable and

-keep you focused will exponentially increase
+keep you focused will exponentially

-your personal and business growth.
+increase your growth.

-Let's work together and I'll put you in
+Working together I'll put you in

 the position to have the following: